Adaptive Action Sports

 M&J Helping Hands’ goal is to help empower those who are disabled and those who can lead a better life with guidance and opportunity.
 Martial arts program is available.

 Mountain High Adaptive Ski and Snowboarding Lessons

-Welcome to the Mountain High Adaptive Program!
-Our mission is to help disabled skiers develop new skills and build self-confidence.
-We strive to create an atmosphere which produces positive physical, psychological and therapeutic results.
-We serve students with a variety of disabilities including the blind, deaf, amputees, post polio, spina bifida, birth defects, paralysis, cerebral palsy and cognitive disability.
-At Mountain High, Adaptive Lessons are taught by private format (one on one or two on one) under the supervision of the Mountain High Winter Sports School.
-The instructors are PSIA trained in adaptive ski techniques.
+The Mountain High Adaptive Program’s mission is to help disabled skiers develop new skills and build self-confidence.
+It strives to create an atmosphere that produces positive physical, psychological and therapeutic results.
+The program serves a variety of students with disabilities, including those who are blind, deaf, amputees, or post-polio patients, along with those who have spina bifida, birth defects, paralysis, cerebral palsy or cognitive disability.
+At Mountain High, adaptive lessons are taught in a private format (one-on-one or two-on-one) under the supervision of the Mountain High Winter Sports School.
+The instructors are PSIA-trained in adaptive ski techniques.